freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Don't forget the semi-colon
 - Here's an example: `DROP DATABASE database_name;`
 - Enter `DROP DATABASE second_database;`
-- Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp --dbname=mario_database` into the terminal to log in if you aren't already

 ## 500. View Databases